Clarivy/GameOfLife-Homework/README.md

 The Game of Life is a very simple game, but it has been shown to be capable of producing complex and interesting patterns.
 In fact, there are entire websites and books dedicated to the study of the Game of Life.

 Your task is to complete the implementation of our C++ version of the Game of Life with multiple rules.
 We have provided you a framework to help you get started.
-You need to implement all the functions in `LifeRule.cpp`.
+You need to design the variant game rules in `LifeRule.h` and `LifeRule.cpp`.
 You can refer to [How-to-Run](#how-to-run) to play with the game.

-Rules should be implemented as classes.
-You need to think about how to design the class structure, and the inheritance relationship between different rules.
+Different rules are represented by different classes that inherit on the common base rule `class LifeRuleBase`.
+You need to think about how to design these class structures, and the inheritance relationship between different rules.

-We have already wrote the base rule, `class LifeRuleBase`, left you to finish four variant rules listed above: `LifeRuleColorised`, `LifeRuleExtended`, `LifeRuleWeighted`, and `LifeRuleGenerations`.
+We have already provided the base rule, `class LifeRuleBase`.
+Left you to finish are four variant rules listed above: `LifeRuleColorised`, `LifeRuleExtended`, `LifeRuleWeighted`, and `LifeRuleGenerations`.

 Here is the description: